5 Reliable Career Sectors on Long Island With Outstanding Job Outlooks

 Long Island is full of opportunity.
 No matter where you choose to live, work, or go to school in this region, you'll be near a spectacular number of potential employers and places to unwind or have fun.
 Plus, the communities are very diverse.
 Whether you reside in one of Nassau County's charming villages such as Garden City or one of Suffolk County's popular suburbs like Melville, you'll be among all kinds of fascinating and enthusiastic people.

-In fact, depending on how you define Long Island geographically, you'll be one of over 2.8 million or 7.8 million residents.1
+In fact, depending on how you define Long Island geographically, you'll be one of over 2.8 million or 7.8 million residents, according to Census Bureau data.

 Here are five of the most promising job sectors:

 With over 8,000 doctors and 13 hospitals in Nassau County alone, Long Island is home to a very large and high-ranking health sector, according to the Nassau County Industrial Development Agency (IDA).
 Plus, the New York State Department of Labor says that employment in the region's healthcare practitioner and technical support occupations is expected to grow by almost 24 percent between 2016 and 2026 to more than 117,900 workers.
 As well, employment in healthcare support occupations is expected to increase by almost 32 percent.

 And the future prospects look great for many kinds of vocational options in this sector.
 For example, state labor department data shows that between 2016 and 2026, Long Island is expected to have the following average number of yearly openings in each of these health careers:

 - Registered nurses—2,430

 - Pharmacy technicians—260

 - Health information technicians and medical records specialists—130